ellennia/marpg/README.md

+# MaRPG

-An RPG made by Ellen and Lexi, set on Mars.
+An as of yet unnamed RPG set on Mars, utilizing a custom XML-driven text adventure engine.

-Uses Jinja for template formatting, and loads scenes using an XML format.
+Created by Lexi and Ellen.